MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 Alternatively, you can create separate AL project in Visual Studio Code for the test libraries and compile the project to into an extension.

-## Taks 2: Compile all the objects in your C/AL solution
+## Task 2: Compile all the objects in your C/AL solution

 Compiling all the objects is a prerequisite for a successful and complete export.
 To compile objects, you can use either of the following:
 - C/SIDE ([!INCLUDE[nav_dev_long](../developer/includes/nav_dev_long_md.md)]).
 See [Compiling Objects](../cside/cside-compiling-objects.md).